ricardomiron/cider-documentation/introduction/goals.md

 # Goals for cider

-Cider is a set of software tools for creating poverty predictions based on non-traditioinal data sources (such as call detail records and satellite imagery) and for evaluating the accuracy, fairness, representativity, and reliability of those predictions.
+Cider is a set of software tools for creating poverty predictions based on non-traditional data sources (such as call detail records and satellite imagery) and for evaluating the accuracy, fairness, representativity, and reliability of those predictions.
 Our goals for Cider are to enable:

 - Public policy specialists and aid workers, working in conjunction with telecom operators, to remotely and rapidly estimate the poverty of individuals who opt in to services;